After hostages and prisoners are freed, complex issues remain for Israel-Hamas ceasefire

 The plan also mentions the possibility of a future Palestinian state, another nonstarter for Netanyahu.

-This story has been updated to correct that cheering crowds greeted prisoners in Beitunia, not Ramallah.

-Magdy reported from Cairo and Lidman from Jerusalem.
+Magdy reported from Cairo and Shurafa from Deir al-Balah, Gaza Strip.
 Associated Press writers Josef Federman in Truro, Massachusetts; Bassem Mroue in Beirut; Jalal Bwaitel and Sam Metz in Ramallah, West Bank; Sam Mednick in Tel Aviv, Israel, and Elena Becatoros in Athens, Greece, contributed to this report.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war